How to enable SiteWALL WAF for your website or Web application

 If you do not wish to use SSL, select the No SSL option and click Next to proceed.
 However, please note that running applications without SSL poses a significant security risk, as data transmitted between the client and server will not be encrypted.

-If you have not yet uploaded your SSL certificate, please refer to the Knowledge Base article here: How to Upload SSL Certificate in SiteWALL.
+If you have not yet uploaded your SSL certificate, please refer to the KB : How to upload SSL Certificate in SiteWALL

 Step 3: Add Application Details